wp-plugins/eg-attachments/readme.txt

 3. List of attachments, with large icons,
 4. EG-Attachments button in the TinyMCE toolbar,
 5. Insert attachments window,
-6. Options page in administration interface.
+6. Options page in administration interface,
+7. Global statistics page,
+8. Detailed statistics page.

 == Changelog ==

+= Version 1.5.0 - Sept 21st, 2009 =

+* New: click-tracker,
+* New: translation in Belarusian (thanks to Fatcow),
+* Bugfix: try to fix bug that occurs when file names contain non alphabetical characters,
+* Change: Internal library update.

 = Version 1.4.3 - Sept 14, 2009 =